ndonfris/fish-lsp/README.md

 - [Sources](https://github.com/ndonfris/fish-lsp/wiki/Sources) - major influences for the project

 ## Contributors

+Special thanks to anyone who contributed to the project!
+Contributions of any kind are welcome!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->